-Tue Sep 10 Add/Drop deadline
+Tue Sep 9 Add/Drop deadline

-Tue Oct 1 Withdrawal Deadline 1 (partial fees, 20%)
+Wed Oct 1 Withdrawal Deadline 1 (partial fees, 20%)

-Thr Oct 3 Exam 1
+Thr Oct 2 Exam 1

-Tue Nov 5 Exam 2
+Tue Nov 4 Exam 2

+Tue Nov 11 Remembrance Day no lecture

 Fri Nov 15 Withdrawal Deadline 2 (partial fees, 50%)

-Dec 9-17 UofL Final Exam Period
+Dec 8-16 UofL Final Exam Period

-Tue Dec 10 Exam 3 (2pm - 5pm)
+Thr Dec 11 Exam 3 (2pm - 5pm) tentative

-Additional Comments: It is very important and helpful to immediately get to know a few classmates in order to cover gaps left by missed lectures or incomplete/messy notes.
-(Recall that it's not the professor's responsibility to repeat missed lecture material, announcements, or reading assignments for absent students.)
+Additional Comments: It is very important to immediately get to know a few classmates in order to cover gaps left by missed lectures or incomplete/messy notes.
+(Recall that it can not and will not be the professor's responsibility to repeat missed lecture material, announcements, or reading assignments for absent students.)
 At the same time, be extremely careful about your privacy and security before sharing any personal/contact information.
 Over time, most students find that studying in groups is usually not productive, however; for most people, active reading, note-taking, and serious study is best pursued alone.
 That said, it is sometimes helpful to supplement one's studying with group quizzing/discussion/review sessions, which may benefit from multiple viewpoints and questioning styles/interests.